jomoabhi/Task_CLI/README.md

 ### 6. Generate a report

-Show the number of complete and incomplete items in the list. and the complete and incomplete items grouped together.
+Shows the number of complete and incomplete items in the list. and the complete and incomplete items grouped together.

 ```
 $ ./task report